-The Lunula cold laser is used to regenerate nail and skin, and to eliminate fungal infections within the area.
-It produces impressive results when compared to alternative treatments such as oral medications, topical treatments, thermal laser, surgery or home remedies.
+Cold laser treatment is light therapy, and light keeps us alive and healthy.
+Lunula produces impressive results when compared to alternative treatments such as oral medications, topical treatments, thermal laser, surgery or home remedies.

-The treatment procedure begins with a new patient assessment where we will discuss your nail condition, medical history, and any effects your lifestyle may be having on your nails.
+The treatment procedure begins with a new patient consultation where your nail condition, medical history, risk factors, and any effects your lifestyle may be having on your nails will be discussed.
 Photographs will be taken to provide a starting point record so that progress can be recorded.
 Nails will be cut and filed, using an electric spray file.
-Treatment options will be discussed and should it be appropriate to go ahead with Lunula treatment the first cycle can be carried out at this appointment.
+Treatment options will be discussed and a treatment plan will be recommended.
+Should it be appropriate to go ahead with Lunula treatment the first cycle can be carried out at this appointment.

 Each treatment cycle lasts for 12 minutes.
-Each foot or hand is placed into the device and receives one cycle of treatment at each appointment.
-Each treatment cycle is started by the Podiatrist.
+The foot or hand is placed into the device and receives one cycle of treatment at each appointment.
 Lunula treatment is not harmful to you in any way as the device uses low power settings.
 No heat will be felt, unlike treatment with other lasers.
 Some people may feel a mild pins and needles sensation as the blood vessels dilate and the increased blood supply floods the area.
 Most people feel nothing at all.
-After the first cycle you will be given anti-fungal creams for the skin to take home with you and apply daily.
-This is more of a precaution than a treatment to ensure that any fungal spores sitting on the skin are eliminated so they cannot infect the damaged nail.
-Your shoes will also be sprayed with an anti-microbial shoe spray (these can be purchased in clinic or via our web shop) and you will be given an advice sheet on how to prevent fungal infections and keep your nails healthy.
+After the first cycle you will be given an aftercare package of foot spray, shoe spray, and information sheet.

 - 100% safe

 - Uses low-level laser light to painlessly kill nail fungus and regenerate damaged nail